inabikarilibrary/inalib/inapedia/players/french/cherry.md

 # Cherry

-Cherry is a French player, maining Nomash.
+Cherry is a French :fr: player, maining Nomash.

 ## Achievements